These small reservoirs in Newport on Oregon’s central coast are heavily stocked with hatchery rainbow trout from late winter to late spring.

 Use a smallish bait hook for yellow perch, which have a little mouth.
 Find more yellow perch fishing tips on our website.

-Some largemouth bass and sunfish also are in the reservoirs, but these are of mostly modest interest to most anglers.
+Some largemouth bass and sunfish are also in the reservoirs, but these are of modest interest to most anglers.

 Best Time to Go Fishing